Security Infrastructure for Intelligent Environments

 Reduced incident dwell time, fewer false alarms, audit-clean compliance and a defined 10-year total-cost-of-ownership envelope.

-Yes — programs delivered across India with execution teams in major metros and tier-2 cities.
+Yes — programs delivered across India with execution teams in Mumbai, Bengaluru and major metros.

 How long does a typical engagement take?+